 Every injured worker that Meggesto, Crossett & Valerino, LLP represents wonders “Will I get better?
 Will I be able to return to my old job?
 What happens if I can’t go back to the only work I know how to do?”

 Injured workers also wonder “When will I be paid?
-Will my check arrive regularly to I can pay my bills?
+Will my check arrive regularly so I can pay my bills?
 What happens if I do not receive my check?
 Why is the amount of my check increasing or decreasing?”

 Now, I know it is not easy; you may not have the money to enjoy a vacation nor the freedom to delay medical procedures or treatments.
-But, we strongly recommend clearing a week or two in your schedule to just get away, even if only to a public park, to clear your head and relieve the stress every injured worker experiences.
+But, we often strongly recommend clearing a week or two in your schedule to just get away, even if only to a public park, to clear your head and relieve the stress every injured worker experiences.